Aaron11626239/TP4/README.md

 # TP4

-for DTC 477 -- Tiny Project #4
+This is the README file for the Tiny Project #4 that I'm working on.